How can believers go into the final seven years, if God has not appointed them to wrath?

 I firmly refute the possibility of a Pre-tribulation Rapture, even though it is anticipated by many.
 However, I believe there very well could be a Mid-tribulation Rapture.
 The main Pre-wrath Rapture event will not take place until after the Sixth Seal has been opened (when God's "children" will be caught up and away).
 It is only after that point that the saved believers are seen in heaven, as the multitude in white robes (Revelation 7:9,10).
 Then, soon after the opening of the Seventh Seal, His righteous wrath will begin.
 I believe that, most likely, God's wrath will transpire during the seventh year.

-Then the dragon was enraged at the woman and went off to make war against the rest of her offspring—those who obey God's commandments and hold to the testimony of Jesus (Revelation 12:17).Clearly, those who "hold to the testimony of Jesus" are Christian believers, as they will be present on the earth during the second half of the final seven years.
+Then the dragon was enraged at the woman and went off to make war against the rest of her offspring—those who obey God's commandments and hold to the testimony of Jesus (Revelation 12:17).Clearly, those who "hold to the testimony of Jesus" are Christian believers, as they will be present on the earth during much of the second half of the final seven years.

 Certainly, 1 Thessalonians 5:9, which you pointed out, is very comforting.
 However, it does not indicate a Pre-tribulation Rapture.
 God's supernatural wrath, which will be doled out by His angels, will not begin to be "blown" and "poured" out upon the earth until after the Seventh Seal has been opened.
 This will follow the Sixth Seal events, during which the main Rapture event will take place.
+Those left behind will realize that God's wrath is imminent, causing them to run and hide in caves and under rocks (Revelation 6:15-17).
+Unfortunately for them, this will not enable them to avoid the wrath and vengeance of God that is about to come upon the whole world during the horrific day of vengeance period.

 Return to Email Questions and Ted’s Responses